dsrvlabs/vatz/docs/contributing.md

 ## DSRV Validator Team's development process
-(This part is used only for the internal processes)
+(Note: This section is only for DSRV's internal development process)

 >The ultimate goal of the validator team is to:
 >- Maximizing uptime